 And I shall turn back the captivity of My people Israel and they shall build the waste cities and inhabit them.
 And they shall plant vineyards and drink wine from them and shall make gardens and eat their fruit.
 And I shall plant them on their own soil, and not uproot them any more from their own soil I have given them, said YHVH your Elohim!
 (Amo 9:14-15)

-The prophecy in Amos and Isiah began its fulfilment with the establishment of the State of Israel in 1948, in one day.
+This prophecy in Amos and in Isiah began its fulfilment with the establishment of the State of Israel in 1948.